List of all U-boats

 A US Navy Catalina flying boat attacked some 200 miles SSW of its base at Pensacola.
 Minor damage.
 (Sources: Ragnar J. Ragnarsson)

 17 Sep 1942

-An American B-24 Liberator bomber piloted by James D. Harden attacked the boat - carrying 151 survivors from the Laconia, 142 of whom were on deck - but the boat dived and escaped unharmed.
-Harden had attacked U-156 the day before.
+An American B-24 Liberator piloted by James D. Harden attacked U-506 - carrying 151 survivors from the Laconia, 142 of whom were on deck - but the boat dived and escaped unharmed.
+Harden had also attacked U-156 the day before.
 These attacks resulted in Dönitz's Laconia Order.
 (Sources: Blair, vol 2, page 64.)

 2 recorded attacks on this boat.

 General notes on this boat

 15 Sep 1942.
 U-506 (together with U-156 and U-507 and the Italian submarine Cappellini) took part in the rescue operations after the sinking of SS Laconia in September 1942 off Africa.
-About 1,500 men were saved by these boats and bu French ships from Dakar (which arrived on 16 Sept, four days after the sinking).
+About 1,500 men were saved by these boats and by French ships from Dakar (which arrived on 16 Sept, four days after the sinking).